Full Data Workflow

 Further, we can tally the number of pairs by relatedness and shared environment to understand the composition of the dataset.

-addRel | cnuRel | n |
+| addRel | cnuRel | n |

-0.0625 | 0 | 3 |
+| 0.0625 | 0 | 3 |

-0.1250 | 0 | 47 |
+| 0.1250 | 0 | 47 |

-0.2500 | 0 | 104 |
+| 0.2500 | 0 | 104 |

-0.5000 | 0 | 50 |
+| 0.5000 | 0 | 50 |

-0.5000 | 1 | 32 |
+| 0.5000 | 1 | 32 |

 This table shows the number of kinship pairs for each combination of genetic relatedness and shared environment status.
-Although the discord regression model can be used with any kin group, it is most interpretable when there is a single kinship group.
+Although the discord regression models can be used with any kin group, it is most interpretable when there is a single kinship group.

 For demonstration, we’ll focus on first cousins raised in separate homes from our pedigree data.
-This subset allows us to illustrate the process clearly.

 df_cousin <- df_links %>%